 The Turkish Parliament's Foreign Affairs Committee on December 26 approved Sweden's accession to the North Atlantic Treaty Organization (NATO).

-With the decision, Sweden has moved closer to the NATO membership that the Nordic country has been seeking since the outbreak of military conflict in Ukraine.
+With the decision, Sweden has moved closer to NATO membership, which the Nordic country has been seeking since the military conflict broke out in Ukraine.

 Sweden's bid to join NATO will next be discussed in Türkiye's parliament, where President Recep Tayyip Erdogan's ruling coalition holds a majority.